mimiottawa/Week-3-/README.md

 *Introduction to Jupyter Notebooks
 *An Introduction to Python (I keep getting this message: 404 : Not Found You are requesting a page that does not exist!)
 *Install and run Jupyter on your own machine

+For the high tech stuff
+I have been watching some tutorials on Python
+I learned really simple things such as
+Set up hello world
+Drawing a shape
+Variables and data types
+Working with strings
+Working with numbers
+Functions
+Pow